Battle of Heartbreak Ridge: Background

-After withdrawing from Bloody Ridge, the KPA had fallen back to prepared bunkers, trenches, and gun positions covering the approach ridges to Heartbreak that were just as strongly fortified and as well camouflaged as those previously encountered by the 2nd Infantry Division.
+After withdrawing from Bloody Ridge, the KPA had fallen back to prepared bunkers, trenches, and gun positions covering the approach ridges to Heartbreak that were just as strongly fortified and well camouflaged as those previously encountered by the 2nd Infantry Division.
 The respite between the end of the Bloody Ridge battle on 5 September and the assault on Heartbreak Ridge eight days later permitted the KPA to strengthen their defenses even further and to reinforce the units guarding the ridge and its approaches.
-In the Mundung-ni Valley the KPA 12th Division of the III Corps controlled the hills on the western side of the Suip-ch'on River and the 6th Division of the same corps was responsible for the Heartbreak Ridge and Sat'ae-ri Valley sectors.
-Aerial reconnaissance had disclosed that the KPA had been very active in the Heartbreak Ridge area, grouping artillery and mortar units in the valleys flanking the ridge.
+In the Mundung-ni Valley, the KPA 12th Division of the III Corps controlled the hills on the western side of the Suip-ch'on River, while the 6th Division of the same corps was responsible for the Heartbreak Ridge and Sat'ae-ri Valley sectors.
+Aerial reconnaissance had revealed that the KPA had been very active in the Heartbreak Ridge area, grouping artillery and mortar units in the valleys flanking the ridge.
 But the heavy woods and undergrowth had veiled the elaborate fortifications and concealed the fact that the 2nd Infantry Division was again faced with the task of breaching the KPA's main line of resistance.
-Within the 2nd Division there was considerable difference of opinion on the extent of the expected KPA reaction to an attack on Heartbreak Ridge.
-Col. Edwin Walker, the artillery commander, felt that the North Koreans would "fight like hell" for it, while some members of the staff contemplated that the response would be less vigorous.
-Brig.
-Gen. Thomas F. Deshazo, the acting division commander, evidently was among the latter group.
+Within the 2nd Division, there was considerable difference of opinion on the extent of the expected KPA reaction to an attack on Heartbreak Ridge.
+Colonel Edwin Walker, the artillery commander, felt that the North Koreans would "fight like hell" for it, while some members of the staff believed that the response would be less vigorous.
+Brigadier General Thomas F. Deshazo, the acting division commander, evidently was among the latter group.
 He decided to use one regiment, the 23rd and its attached French Battalion, rather than two in the assault force.
-Approaching from the east across the Sat'ae-ri Valley, the 23rd, under Col. James Y. Adams, would cut Heartbreak between Hills 931 and 851.
-One battalion would then turn north to seize Hill 851 while a second would move south to capture Hills 931 and 894.
-As soon as Hill 894 came under the control of the 23rd, the 9th Infantry Regiment, under Col. John M. Lynch, would advance and take Hill 728, 2000 yd to the west and slightly south of Hill 894.
+Approaching from the east across the Sat'ae-ri Valley, the 23rd, under Colonel James Y. Adams, would cut Heartbreak between Hills 931 and 851.
+One battalion would then turn north to seize Hill 851, while a second would move south to capture Hills 931 and 894.
+As soon as Hill 894 came under the control of the 23rd, the 9th Infantry Regiment, under Colonel John M. Lynch, would advance and take Hill 728, 2000 yd to the west and slightly south of Hill 894.